 Meeting minutes approval and comfort breaks (FOI)

-Meeting minutes approval and comfort breaks (FOI)Produced by the States Greffe
+Meeting minutes approval and comfort breaks (FOI)Produced by the Freedom of Information office

-Authored by Government of Jersey and published on 09 June 2021.
+Authored by Government of Jersey on behalf of the States Greffe and published on 09 June 2021.

 Prepared internally, no external costs.